 This is the most essential attribute for any company that provides credit reports.
 Because the Big Three Bureaus all prioritize different information to determine your credit reports and scores, the only way to get a complete picture of your credit health is to look at all three.
 In our testing, scores varied by as much as 32 points between bureaus, the difference between a “Very Good” from Equifax and just a “Good” from Experian.
 Fortunately, Experian uses all three in its CreditWorks Premium plan.

 If you’re simply looking to get a one-time snapshot of your credit health, Experian’s 3-Bureau Credit Report and Scores is a great way to go.
 The $39.99 price tag might sound like a lot, but it’s actually a pretty great deal when compared to the competition.
-Two of our other top picks, Identity Guard and Identity Force, don’t even offer this feature, while myFICO charges $59.85 for it.
+Two of our other top picks, Identity Guard and Identity Force, don’t even offer this feature, while myFICO charges $19.99 per bureau.
 With Experian, you’ll get both reports and scores from all of the Big Three Bureaus.

 While a lot of companies simply tell you your score and call it a day, Experian has a number of resources that help you actually improve your credit score.
 While it doesn’t quite go to the lengths of a company like myFICO, its Credit Education knowledge base is a great place to start if you’re interested in learning more about your credit scores and reports.
 You’ll find articles about the different factors affecting your credit score and overall creditworthiness, as well as information about preventing identity fraud.
 Experian also has a blog dedicated to credit-related topics, which you can subscribe to for ongoing content.
 Video tutorials are another option to get you up to speed on how the credit reporting process works, with topics including how to file a dispute and establish good credit.